 A "no index" meta tag is a string of code entered into the head section of a page's HTML that tells search engines not to index the page.

-- Navigate to Content > Website Pages or Landing Pages > Edit > Settings > Edit/Add Head HTML.
+- In your HubSpot Marketing account, navigate to Content > Website Pages or Landing Pages > Edit > Settings > Edit/Add Head HTML.

 - Copy and paste the following code into the head HTML section of a page: <meta name="robots" content="noindex">.